numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

    version of the C-API used for the internal NumPy datatypes.

-The datatype system may be targeted to work with NumPy arrays, for example by providing strided-loops, but should avoid using the array-object.
+The datatype system may be targeted to work with NumPy arrays, for example by providing strided-loops, but should avoid direct interactions with the array-object (typically `np.ndarray` instances).
 Instead, the design principle will be that the array-object is a consumer of the datatype.
 While only a guiding principle, this may allow splitting the datatype system